sjbennett123/polarlarp/content/rules/rulebook/_index.md

 Please note that there is no mechanism to dismember bodies in NERO.

 You must update your Armor Points and Body Points at the end of a battle to reflect those lost during combat.
 This is done by adjusting your tags or updating your character skill sheet.
 Armor tags do not need to match the physical representation worn.
 If you are wearing a phys-rep for 6 points of armor you can use a 15 point tag, but you can only gain the benefit of 6 points of armor from that tag.
 In order to get full benefit from the 15 point armor tag, you must be wearing a phys-rep for armor that gives at least 15 points.

-## Life and Death

-Knowing the rules in this section can literally make the difference between life and death.
-Some of this will be confusing upon a first reading, as this section makes references to rules that have not yet been covered.
-If this is your first reading of the NERO© Rule Book©, get the general idea of this section and then come back after you’ve read more.

 ### Unconscious